meghaniankov/CV/README.md

 #### Problem Solving
 - Taught myself VBA in order to build Excel tools to reduce manual data manipulation and increase time available for analysis.
 - I wanted a tool to analyze wedding dress pictures and return personalized bridal accessories.
 Nothing like that existed, so I built one using A.I.
-- Managed agency process re-egineering: evaluating current operations, identifying issues and roadblocks, and creating plans for optimize and automate various processes, specificially around their technologies and systems.
+- Managed agency process re-engineering: evaluating current operations, identifying issues and roadblocks, and creating plans for optimize and automate various processes, specificially around their technologies and systems.

 ###

 #### Entrepreneurial

-I have started two businesses in the past two years. he first was a company that held virtual reality events at bars and restraunts around New York City.
+I have started two businesses in the past two years. he first was a company that held virtual reality events at bars and restaurants around New York City.
 The second, and most recent, was an e-commerce store focusing on wedding accessories.
-In both cases, I knew nothing about the industries but I saw a market need and learned all of the skills I needed along the way.
+In both cases, although I knew nothing about the industries, I saw a market need and learned all of the skills I needed along the way.

 ###

 #### Teamwork & Communication

 I love working cross-functionally.
-Understanding how each part of the business operations and their unique needs and challenges is the key using your role to most effectively help the company acheive it's goals.
+Understanding how each part of the business operations and their unique needs and challenges is the key using your role to most effectively help the company achieve it's goals.
 - At Raytheon, I continually supported a team that included Engineering, Sales, Contracts, HR, Supply Chain, and Finance, on a range of business development proposals
 - At Omnicom, I oversaw a portfolio of 154 global agencies and was responsible for managing the needs of both teams at the individual agencies and of corporate.